ashishr77/PowerPay360/README.md

 - 💳 **Make Payments** securely by bill ID and amount
 - 🧾 **Generate New Bills** dynamically using structured request
 - 🌐 REST API endpoints for seamless integration
-- 🧪 Easily testable using Postman or Swagger
+- 🧪 Easily testable using Postman

 ---